 In LOCR (Library Online Course Reserves) you will find a list of your enrolled courses and within each of those your readings organized by week and theme.

-If you are an IMP, NMP or SMP student, you will enjoy full library services at your local university library (and continued access to UBC Library e-resources), as well as support from a MD program librarian.
+If you are an IMP, NMP or SMP student, you will enjoy full library services at your local university library (in addition to access to UBC Library e-resources), as well as support from a MD program librarian or staff member.
 All medical program books will be available at these libraries for borrowing.

 UBC's Copyright Office offers a variety of services to assist all members of the university community in properly applying copyright requirements.
 Copyright Office staff are available to answer questions that are not covered in their documentation, and workshops are also offered.